Burkina Faso court convicts 2 generals over coup attempt

 The unrest that quickly forced the coup leaders to surrender killed at least 15 people and wounded more than 200 others.

-Many in Burkina Faso questioned the military tribunal’s ability to deliver a fair trial since its members are appointed by the ministry of defense and head of state.
+Many in Burkina Faso had earlier questioned the military tribunal’s ability to deliver a fair trial since its members are appointed by the ministry of defense and head of state.
 The military courts are outside the control of the body responsible for overseeing the independence of the judiciary.

+“I think we didn’t need to waste that much time and money on this trial, but hey it’s done we hope that the convicts will learn the necessary lessons,” said Amado Ouedraogo who came to see the end of the trial.

+Pascal Ilboudo said the punishments were insufficient, but said the condemned would at least be able to “meditate on the meaning of life in society in their jails.”
+He said he hopes they are not released early.

 AP writer Carley Petesch in Dakar, Senegal contributed to this report.